 The lack of dopamine leads to an overabundance of other neurotransmitters in your brain.
 This imbalance can cause noticeable disturbances in mobility, for example, slowing down of movements.
 We can treat these limitations with medications.
 Complementary treatments (for example, physiotherapy) can give you further relief.

 In addition, Parkinson’s disease also leads to disorders in other areas of the brain, and even in the nervous system that supplies the internal organs.
 Therefore, individuals affected by Parkinson’s suffer not only from motor symptoms such as slowing down and tremors, but also from a variety of non-motor symptoms.
-This can include constipation, loss of smell, acting out dreams at night, and as the disease progresses, other sleep problems, blood pressure disturbances, mood swings, memory problems, pain, and many other symptoms.
+In addition, constipation, loss of the ability to smell, acting out dreams at night and, as the disease progresses, other sleep problems, blood pressure disorders, mood swings, memory problems, pain and many other symptoms can occur.
 It should be noted that these symptoms do not occur equally in all sufferers, or may not occur at all.

 More than 15,000 people in Switzerland suffer from Parkinson’s disease.
 Every year, about 1,000 to 1,500 more people are affected.
 Most of them are between 50 and 60 years old at the time of diagnosis.
 The likelihood of developing PD increases with age: about one percent of 60-year-olds have PD and about three percent of 80-year-olds.
 It is true that Parkinson’s occurs much less frequently at younger ages.
 However, between five and ten percent of all people suffering from Parkinson’s disease are younger than 40.
 In these cases, experts speak of “early onset” Parkinson’s disease.
-When Parkinson’s presents before age 21, which is even less common, it is called “juvenile” (adolescent) Parkinson’s disease.
+If Parkinson’s disease manifests itself before the age of 21, which is even rarer, it is called “juvenile” Parkinson’s disease.

 This idiopathic Parkinson’s syndrome is based on a so-called protein aggregation disorder.
 This means that a protein, which also occurs in the healthy brain, folds pathologically and is then deposited in nerve cells.
 According to our current understanding, this leads to premature death of the nerve cells, i.e. a neurodegenerative disease.
 But why the protein behaves in this way is still not clear – we do not know the cause.